Unidata/online-python-training/index.md

 - The [official](https://docs.python.org/3.5/tutorial/index.html) Python tutorial is pretty good as well

 ## Beginning Python Concepts
-What follows is a series of notebooks on learning Python with geoscience objectives.
-You can either peruse this material with the nbviewer links below or [run the notebooks interactively](notebook.html#how-to-run-opt-notebooks).
+What follows is a series of Jupyter notebooks on learning Python with geoscience objectives.
+You can either peruse this material with the nbviewer links below or [run the Jupyter notebooks interactively](notebook.html#how-to-run-opt-notebooks).

 - [Control Flow](controlflowintro.html)
   - [Conditionals](http://nbviewer.jupyter.org/github/Unidata/online-python-training/blob/master/notebooks/Conditionals.ipynb)